nogibjj/JamieLiu_Mini9/README.md

 ## Overview

 This repo contains work for Data Engineering class, individual project 1.
-It loads the airline safety dataset and generates descriptive statistics on the dataset.
+This project practices continuous integration in data science.
+I use the airline safety dataset and generates descriptive statistics and visualizations.

 ## Project Structure